nert-nlp/cgel/all-examples/README.md

 - trees
 - entries with special graphical formats

-The presentation of examples often includes descriptive categories ("tags") before or after linguistic material.
-The YAML data includes these as `<preTag>` and `<postTag>` items.

 ## Limitations

 The extraction pipeline is not perfect; some (sub)examples are unintentionally included or excluded, or extracted with incorrect structure (e.g. missing `<postTag>`).
 The HTML for the extracted examples should be clean, however.
 Data cleanliness issues can be raised in the project issue tracker on GitHub.